 Fourth, the technology of the slavery system also evolves through time and shows the persistence of human interest in surplus values through labor extraction.
-Cyber slavery in the SSEZ, supported by organized gang syndicates in Taiwan, involves transnational organized crimes in a virtually operated space, with the participation of agents from different countries.
-Traffickers pretend to be regular companies to recruit workers through legal job matching websites, Facebook, Instagram, personal networks, human resource departments, and even kidnapping on the street.
+Cyber-slavery in the ssez, supported by organized gang syndicates in Taiwan, involves transnational organized crimes in a virtually operated space, with the participation of agents from different countries.
+Traffickers pretend to be regular companies to recruit workers through legal job-matching websites, Facebook, Instagram, personal networks, human resource departments, and even kidnapping on the street.
 We also notice a common feature of the connections between the corruption of governmental institutions and the activity of criminals, who operate with impunity.
-Furthermore, they call the victims of the human smuggling gangs "pigs," while the victims of the cyber scam are also called "pigs"; together, it is a "pig slaughtering" business.
-"Pig" was the term used for the coolies in the 19th and 20th centuries.
-The recruitment bureau is called the pigsty (zhuzaiguan 豬仔館) or barracoon in Dutch.
+Furthermore, they call the victims of the human smuggling gangs "pigs," while the victims of the cyber-scam are also called "pigs"; together, it is a "pig slaughtering" business.
+"Pig", as discussed earlier, was the term used for the coolies in the nineteenth and twentieth centuries.
+The recruitment bureau is called the pigsty (zhuzaiguan 豬仔館), or barracoon in Dutch.
 In the port cities of southeast China, such as Macao and Hong Kong, zhuzaiguan is where the recruitment bureau keeps indentured laborers and transports them to Southeast Asia and other parts of the world.
-The coolies of the 19th and the 20th centuries were cheated or kidnapped off the streets from the rural villages, operated by the broker system, Ya-Jen Ya-Hang.
-The pigs of the 21st century, in response to fraudulent human resource recruitment advertisements, voluntarily join the team and fall into the trap; they act as different kinds of labor but are still in the same mode of slavery, at risk of torture and unrecorded death.
+The coolies of the nineteenth and twentieth centuries were cheated or kidnapped off the streets from the rural villages, operated by the broker system, Ya-Jen Ya-Hang.
+The "pigs" of the twenty-first century, in response to fraudulent human resource recruitment advertisements, voluntarily join the team and fall into the trap; they act as different kinds of labor but are still in the same mode of slavery, at risk of torture and unrecorded death.

-This article has discussed the trajectory of forced migratory labor in the Asian Mediterranean, focusing on the Chinese tradition of the tributary maritime route and its history of the slave trade.
+This chapter has discussed the trajectory of forced migratory labor in the Asian Mediterranean, focusing on the Chinese tradition of the tributary maritime route and its history of the slave trade.
 We have looked at the genealogy of the logistics that facilitate the flow of forced migrant labor across thousands of years.
-By doing so, this article has demonstrated the persistent human interest in, and the accompanying violence of, the systemic cruelty of the profitable business of taking a costless labor force through the invention and transformation of laws that facilitate such exploitation through dehumanizing and exploiting other human subjects.
-In the formula V-M+, through void with no cost, and violence with no law, we see the multiplication of capital through neoliberalized labor extractivism.
+By doing so, the chapter has demonstrated the persistent human interest in, and the accompanying violence of, the systemic cruelty of the profitable business of taking a costless labor force through the invention and transformation of laws that facilitate such exploitation through dehumanizing and exploiting other human subjects.
+The formula of V-M+, through void with no cost, and violence with no law, sees the multiplication of capital through neoliberalized labor extractivism.
 The institutions and technologies have undergone a series of juridical metamorphoses and institutional syncretism.
 Various levels of intermediaries indicate how the shadow economy's legal system and illegal practices have been combined.
-The rise of China's maritime power since the 13th century quickened the pace and amount of the crossborder slave trade with the neighboring kingdoms in Southeast and Northeast Asia through the Asian Mediterranean Sea.
-China's Maritime Silk Road in the 21st century further expanded the horizon.
-Examining the pivotal role of the hinge played by port cities and intermediaries, both within their local spheres and across different regions, over an extensive period of time, reveals a constant and unyielding presence of a mediating institution and its deeply entrenched system of cruelty.
+The rise of China's maritime power since the thirteenth century quickened the pace and amount of the cross-border slave trade with the neighboring kingdoms in Southeast and Northeast Asia through the Asian Mediterranean Sea.
+China's Maritime Silk Road in the twenty-first century has further expanded the horizon.
+Looking through the hinge function of the port cities and the intermediaries, both locally and cross-locally, over the span of a long duration of time, the nature of the mediating institution and its systemic cruelty remain unchanged.